 It is important to be aware of the calcium hardness (CH) level of your water.
 The CH level is especially important for pools with surfaces below the water line that contain calcium, such as plaster, pebble, gunite, concrete, quartz, tile, or stone.
 But all pool owners need to control their CH level to some extent.

 This guide covers smaller pools that have the advantage of a simple water change if ever needed.
 Seasonal pools on TFP are described as following Above ground pool with less than 3000 gallons Pool where the liner can simply be put into place wrinkle free without the weight of the water Pools that are or could be completely drained and stored each winter

 It’s a sad truth that owning a pool sometimes means having a leak either in the pool itself or in the plumbing and filtration system.
-These leaks can come in three varieties, one that draws air into the plumbing system and two that allow water to leak out of the pool, the first of these being the plumbing and the second being a leak in the pool vessel itself.(more…)
+These leaks can come in three varieties, one that draws air into the plumbing system and two that allow water to leak out of the pool, the first of these being the plumbing and the second being a leak in the pool vessel itself.